 |An assessment of health and environmental endpoints including ecotoxicity and fate in the environment.||An evaluation of alternative technologies for meeting regulatory standards for flammability (e.g., barriers).|

-The flame retardant pentabromodiphenyl ether, or pentaBDE, was widely used as an additive in furniture foam and other products to meet flammability requirements until the early 2000s, when growing concerns over the possible environmental and public health impacts of pentaBDE led government and industry to shift towards alternative flame retardants.
+The flame retardant pentabromodiphenyl ether, or pentaBDE, discussed in this assessment, had been widely used as an additive in furniture foam and other products to meet flammability requirements until the early 2000s, when growing concerns over the possible environmental and public health impacts of pentaBDE led government and industry to shift towards alternative flame retardants.

 At the end of 2004, industry voluntarily ceased production of pentaBDE, and EPA issued a Significant New Use Rule (SNUR) that effectively prohibited further manufacture of the chemical.

-In 2005, the partnership issued the report, "Environmental Profiles of Chemical Flame-Retardant Alternatives for Low-Density Polyurethane Foam."
-The report discussed the human health and environmental profiles of pentaBDE alternatives which did not appear to pose the same level of concern as pentaBDE.
+In 2005, FFRP issued the report, "Environmental Profiles of Chemical Flame-Retardant Alternatives for Low-Density Polyurethane Foam," which discussed the human health and environmental profiles of pentaBDE alternatives that did not appear to pose the same level of concern as pentaBDE.

 In 2008, the Consumer Product Safety Commission (CPSC) proposed a federal standard for flammability of residential upholstered furniture (PDF) (52 pp, 1.8MB) that dealt mostly with fires from smoldering cigarettes.
 Subsequently, in 2013, CPSC requested comments on a standard that would cover a wider range of ignition sources found in home.

 Read more about CPSC proposal on flammability standard for residential upholstered furniture.